jetbrains-academy/javascript-course-template/README.md

 ├── jest.config.js    # Configuration file for the Jest testing framework.
 ├── jsconfig.json     # Configuration file for JS language features in the IDE.
 ├── package.json      # Lists project dependencies, scripts, and metadata.
-├── NonProgrammingTasks/
+├── babel.config.cjs  # Configuration file for Babel, needed for the React projects ├── NonProgrammingTasks/
 │   ├── theory_task/      # A theory-based task.
 │   ├── quiz_task/        # A multiple-choice quiz task.